FrancescoAlosa/francescoalosa.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Economics, University of Bologna, 2024 (expected)
+* M.S. in Economics, London School of Economics and Political Science (LSE), 2019
 * B.S. in Economic Sciences, Sapienza University, 2018
-* M.S. in Economics, LSE, 2019
-* Ph.D in Economics, University of Bologna, 2024 (expected)

 Working Papers